NisugaJ/NisugaJ/README.md

 ### Hi there 👋😀, I'm Nisuga.
-A Software Engineer with nearly _2 years of experience_.
+A Software Engineer with nearly _2 years of industry experience_.
 ### Also a final year undergraduate at SLIIT, Malabe, Sri Lanka( in Department of Computer Science and Software Engineering)

 - 🔭 I’m currently working on a project  to **Leverage and Showcase**